risk-first/website/menagerie/Dependency-Risk.md

 ## Scarcity Risk

-Let's get back to the bus (which, hopefully, is still working):  what if, when it arrives, it's already full of passengers?
+Let's get back to the bus (which, hopefully, is still working).
+What if, when it arrives, it's already full of passengers?
 Let's term this, [Scarcity Risk]() - the chance that a dependency is over-subscribed and you can't use it the way you want.
 This is clearly an issue for nearly every kind of dependency: buses, supermarkets, concerts, teams, services and people.

 You could also call this _availability risk_ or _capacity risk_ of the resource.
 Here are a selection of mitigations:
  - **Buffers**: Smoothing out peaks and troughs in utilisation tbd.